Hi, Robert Shields here writing to you from the U.K.

 one was stomach pains, now it was tightness in her chest.

-suggestions to help her with the 'attention seeking' aspect of
+and give her suggestions to help her with the 'attention seeking' aspect of her

-her problem.
-Suggestions such as she had no need to look for
+problem.
+Suggestions such as she had no need to look for admiration from other

-(That, of course, is only a very short resume of the total
+looks or personality.
+(That, of course, is only a very short version of the total

 suggestions I used as they changed with each session).